nuuuwan/lk_law/data/doc/bills/2024-08-05-commission-for-truth-unity-and-r-defceb24/README.summary.md

-# 📄  Commission for Truth, Unity and Reconciliation in Sri Lanka - GS

-Bill published on **2024-08-05**.

 - Establishes the Commission for Truth, Unity, and Reconciliation in Sri Lanka.
 - Sets out the Commission's powers and functions.
 - Provides for the establishment of a monitoring committee to monitor the implementation of recommendations.